ToastedWookiee/claraoke-database/README.md

 ## Using editor.py

-Step 1: Fork and clone your copy of the repo, this way you can make edits and changes that can be used in a pull request that can be compared to merge with the main repo branch.
+Step 1: Fork and clone your copy of the repo, this way you can make edits and changes that can be used in a pull request that can be compared to and merged with the main repo branch.

 Step 2: With Python version `>3.9` install the requirements
 ```